alloy-d/short/_posts/short/2010-10-17-silent-partner.markdown

 "Right-o!
 We've got 'Exercise 59, Silent Partner'."

-"You gettin' this, imagination?" the mind interruped.
+"You gettin' this, imagination?" the mind interrupted.

 The imagination grunted.